andresguc1/learnRepo/README.md

 # learnRepo

-deep learning about Git and Github
+deep learning about Git and GitHub

-My first contribution to send Github
+My first contribution to GitHub

+My first commit from GitHub page